-Priority registration begins in early April 2018.
-Therefore, students need to check their student portal in early March 2018 to view their registration priority date and time.
-If you are not assigned a priority registration date, open registration begins April 27, 2018 at 7:00 am.
+Priority registration begins April .
+Therefore, students need to check their student portal in late March 2019 to view their registration priority date and time.
+If you are not assigned a priority registration date, open registration begins Thursday, May 9, 2019 at 7:00 am.

 When do I have to pay for my classes?

 Students can register for summer and fall at the same time and defer their enrollment fees.

 Will the Promise Grant (formerly BOG Fee Waiver) be available in time to register for summer and fall?